RetroDECK/ES-DE/INSTALL-DEV.md

 ## Settings not configurable via the GUI

 There are some settings which are not configurable via the GUI as modifying these should normally not be required.
-To change these, edit the es_settings.xml file directly.
+To still change these, edit the es_settings.xml file directly.

 **DebugSkipInputLogging**